ailibrarycloud/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ AI Library provides AI assistants.
-You can use pre-built assistants or build your own.
-🌈 Use AI Library's APIs to integrate AI into your own applications.
-Want to share it with the world?
-Give us a shoutout.
-👩‍💻 Find our API documentation on Postman.
-Get your API key from your AI Library account.
-🧙 Remember, please adhere to our Community Guidelines.
+🙋‍♀️ AI Library is a no-code AI platform that enables teams, regardless of technical skill, to build AI solutions to power their most critical and unique workflows.
+🌈 Check out our repositories and project to learn more about our products.
+Want to submit a bug or request a feature?
+Please create an issue.
+👩‍💻 Want to work with us?
+Please send a cover note explaining your experience and interest at careers@ailibrary.ai

 <!--